zianti/projects/README.md

 ### SeAMK WinhaWille
 #### An Android study registry mobile application for SeAMK students
+- Tech:
   - Platform: Mobile
-- Tech: Android, Java
+  - Languages: Java
+  - Frontend: Android
+  - Tools: Android Studio
 - Features:
   - See your GPA and student credits
   - See all your completed courses and grades